Cloud Based Accounting Systems

-We work in dozens of other cloud-based such as Gusto, Square, 17 Hats, MindBODY, Microsoft 365, Wave Accounting, etc.
+We work in dozens of other cloud-based such as Gusto, ADP Run, ZOHO Books, Square, 17 Hats, MindBODY, Microsoft 365, Wave Accounting, etc.

-There are many questions and concerns you may have about the cloud.
-Many people are apprehensive of moving their accounting systems to the cloud.
+There are many questions and concerns you might have about the cloud.
+Many people are apprehensive about moving their accounting systems to the cloud.

-I am asked the following questions – not only by potential clients but by other accountants and tax professionals:
+I am often asked the following questions—not only by potential clients, but by other accountants and tax professionals:

 Are you on the cloud?